JVCarmich0959/Sudan_Political_Violence_Analysis/README.md

-# Multi-Agent Tribal Intelligence for Conflict Analysis
+# Multi-Modal Approach to Conflict Analysis

 A neuroscience-inspired AI framework for analyzing and predicting political violence using open conflict data.